 The level of pain experienced (by people who are particularly sensitive to pain) also goes hand in hand with the level of swelling.
 Generally, the more the swelling the more the pain experienced.

-In general, the level of pain experienced is dependent on:
+In general the level of pain experienced is dependent on:

 In the cases presented:

 Although three representative cases are presented here with photographic evidence, over 300 cases were also examined and they reported the same or very similar healing patterns.
 Given the high number of the cases examined these are deemed sufficient to bring forward reliable conclusions about the issue of swelling after plasma upper eyelid tightening.
-There could be some minor statistical deviations, however, these are not considered to be very significant given a large number of cases observed and feedback reported to date.
+There could be some minor statistical deviations, however these are not considered to be very significant given the large number of cases observed and feedback reported to date.

 This is the swelling which occurs the day following the treatment.
 As seen in the pictures below the degree of swelling is very similar in all three cases.

-The second day after the treatment, the swelling has subsided either completely or almost completely.
+The second day after the treatment, the swelling have subsided either completely or almost completely.
 Because the swelling subsided, everyone is able to open their eyes without major issues.
 All the three subjects presented were able to open their eyes fully on the second day right from the morning.
 Sometimes the swelling on the second day spreads in the lower eyelid.
-By the second day, the pain is gone in all cases and replaced by a slight discomfort.
+By the second day the pain is gone in all cases and replaced by a slight discomfort.

-On the third day, all swelling subsided completely.
+On the third day all swelling subsided completely.
 The residual swelling of the lower eyelid has either subsided or almost subsided.
-In all cases, the eyes can be fully opened.
+In all cases the eyes can be fully opened.
 No more discomfort is reported and it is replaced by an itchy sensation instead.
 The scabs have fully formed.

 The scabs have fully formed and they start to fall off on their own accord.
 No more discomfort is felt and the itchy sensation has intensified.

 Almost all scabs have fallen off.
-This is when it is possible to start applying makeup and sunscreen.
-In most cases, this marks the end of what it is commonly referred as "Downtime".
+This is when it is possible to start applying make up and sun screen.
+In most cases this marks the end of what it is commonly referred as "Downtime".

 The area looks slightly irritated but returned to almost normal and the long-term recovery takes place.
-At this point, most people will we unable to tell the area undergone any aesthetic treatment.
+At this point most people will we unable to tell the area undergone any aesthetic treatment.

 At the time of the treatment, the individual on the left was 66, 44 in the middle and 34 years of age on the right respectively.
 The pictures show how the healing appears to occur faster on the youngest subject and slower on the older ones.
 No sufficient cases have been examined in order to bring forward a conclusive opinion on the matter of speed of healing relative to the age of the individual.